System for Cross-domain Identity Management (SCIM) for Insomnia

 • New users aren’t provisioned from the identity provider.

-• Users deactivated in the identity provider aren’t removed from Insomnia.
+• Users that you deactivate in the identity provider aren’t removed from Insomnia.

 1. In the Insomnia web app, navigate to Enterprise Controls > SCIM.